-If you do want to get away from it all, there is no better place than a forest.
-In Japan, this is called shinrin-yoku, or “forest bathing.”
+If you want to get away from it all, there is no better place than a forest.
+In Japan, this is called shinrin-yoku or “forest bathing.”
 It’s an antidote to the high-tech, always-on culture of today.
-Like many people around the world, I have spent a large part of the past year at home, keeping my distance from others; my days have been occupied by technology, through Zoom calls, watching back-to-back TV series and glued to social media.
-So when I am eventually able to go beyond the city limits, my first thought is to go to the woods.
+Like many people around the world, my days are often occupied by technology, through Zoom calls, watching back-to-back TV series and being glued to social media.
+So, when I’m eventually able to go beyond the city limits, my first thought is to go to the woods.

 It’s early morning when I arrive in the forest.
 As the light mist lifts, revealing a colourful, dense playground of stately redwoods, delicate ferns and leaf-strewn brooks, I feel small—and so do my worries.